SolidLabResearch/derived-resources-component/README.md

 - The filter could be extended to also support external URIs.
 - To make URI templates with query parameters work, query parameters are not stripped from incoming URLs.
   For standard, non-derived, resources this can cause issues if an unexpected query parameter is part of the URL.
-- The last modified timestamp of a derived resource will always be the current time, this to make sure its ETag always changes.
-  Otherwise, we would have to determine the ETag on:
-  - The timestamp of all input resources.
-  - The timestamp of the filters.
-  - The mappings used.
-  - Which resources were used to generate the resource, as those could be different due to changing permissions.

-  As ETags in the CSS are currently purely based on the timestamp this would require some changes there first.